How Windows selects a driver package for a device

 In Windows versions before Windows 8, the driver package matching process looks only in DevicePath, if one is specified, and defaults to Windows Update otherwise.

 The following table provides a quick summary of the information above:

-In Windows 10, version 1709 and greater, Windows offers the best matching driver, which is not necessarily the most recent.
-The driver selection process considers hardware ID, date/version, and critical/automatic/optional category.
-Windows prioritizes critical or automatic drivers highest.
-If a matching driver is not found, WU looks next for optional drivers.
-As a result, an older critical driver of otherwise equal value takes precedence over a newer optional driver.
+In Windows 10, version 1709 and greater, Windows Update (WU) offers the best matching driver package, which is not necessarily the most recent.
+The WU driver package selection process considers hardware ID, date/version, and critical/automatic/optional category.
+WU prioritizes critical or automatic driver packages highest.
+If a matching critical/automatic driver package is not found, WU looks next for optional driver packages.
+As a result, an older critical driver package of otherwise equal value takes precedence over a newer optional driver package.

-Starting with Windows 10, version 2004, Windows automatically offers only the best automatic/critical matching driver, searching both the computer and Windows Update.
-To see matching drivers in the optional category, go to Settings > Update & Security > Windows Update > View optional updates > Driver updates.
-Windows still uses the same criteria to rank and select a driver.
+Starting with Windows 10, version 2004, Windows Update (WU) automatically offers only the best automatic/critical matching driver package, searching both the computer and WU.
+To see matching driver packages in the optional category, go to Settings > Update & Security > Windows Update > View optional updates > Driver updates.
+WU still uses the same criteria to rank and select a driver.